dkovacs24/ReviOS_faq/docs/related.md

 ### ReviOS 10 or ReviOS 11?

 These two versions of ReviOS have very little difference between them, and it mainly boils down to **what do you like more**.
 Windows 10 or Windows 11.
-Although **DirectX 12 games** and latest **Intel** processors, like the **12th generation** are more supported on **Windows 11**, these are not ReviOS related things, these differences are present on the stock Windows too.
+Although **DirectX 12 games** and latest **Intel** processors, like the **12th generation**, might perform better on **Windows 11**, due to [DirectStorage](https://www.thewindowsclub.com/what-is-directstorage-in-windows), [BypassIO](https://docs.microsoft.com/en-us/windows-hardware/drivers/ifs/bypassio) and [Thread Director](https://www.anandtech.com/show/16881/a-deep-dive-into-intels-alder-lake-microarchitectures/2), these are not ReviOS related things, these differences are present on the stock Windows too.

-Also, if you plan on using anti-cheat systems like FACEIT or Vanguard, you may need to enable Secure Boot and TPM, regardless that ReviOS 11 skips the check when installing, so if your hardware does not support it, use ReviOS 10.
+Also, if you plan on using anti-cheat systems like FACEIT or Vanguard, you must enable Secure Boot and TPM, regardless that ReviOS 11 skips the check when installing, so if your hardware does not support it, use ReviOS 10.

 ---